 "Having worked in the agriculture and finance space, most of the monitoring and evaluation methodologies are very intentional: we define the questions and look for answers from farmers.
 What I did not realize is that we seriously risk losing perspectives that may not covered by our questions and thereby limiting our understanding of farmers’ experiences.
 After using #FarmVoices in Rwanda, I am convinced that allowing farmers to tell their stories by putting forward issues and events they consider most relevant, is a crucial component of their reality.
 This information presents great value to all stakeholders who work with them and in the sphere of development as a whole, because after all poverty is a complex lived experience."
 Pallavi Hariharan, Environmental & Social Impact Manager, Alterfin

-This year, Alterfin will use #FarmVoices to listen to its partners in Laos.
+Alterfin also used #FarmVoices to listen to its partners in Laos.